Ceasar/Encyclopedia/src/Plato_Protagoras.rst

 Protagoras replies with a long speech, dispelling the hatred against sophists and stating his pride of openly being one, before answering that he would like to speak in public.
-[1]_ Socrates and Callias suggest that the two hold a public discussion, to which everyone agrees, and everyone assembles where Hippias had been teaching earlier to listen.
+[1]_ Socrates and Callias suggest that the two hold a public discussion, to which everyone agrees, and everyone assembles to listen.

 Socrates restates his purpose of visiting, and explain that Hippocrates would like to know "what will happen if he associates with you".
 Protagoras replies